martascorreia/MonteDosCastelinhosWebAR/README.md

 To run the app locally:
 - open a terminal in the app folder;
+- npm install
-- write the command npm start.
+- npm start.